maiers/pdfkit-commonmark/README.md

 second page for the REAME.pdf.
 I assume that's the color from the link highlighting.
 But why this happens is pretty unclear.

+There are some issues with missing whitespaces on linebreaks.

 ## Usage

 ### CLI